🌍 Your knowledge portal

 Quick Summary

-Oxford, Imperial College, and GSK created 'digital twins' of lungs, livers, and kidneys using AI — virtual copies of organs that test medications without human guinea pigs.
-Medicine's future is digital.
+Oxford, Imperial College, and GSK created 'digital twins' of lungs, livers, and kidneys using AI — virtual copies of organs that test medications without human.

 Digital Twins: AI-Created Organ Replicas That Could Revolutionize Medicine